 - Blood tests.

-Together with the clinical assessment, they can paint a clearer picture that the patient is experiencing physical symptoms as a result of exposure.
+Together with the clinical assessment, they can paint a clearer picture that the patient is experiencing physical symptoms due to exposure.

 Treating Chemical Sensitivity